fairandsmart/right-consent/_docs/17-contributing.md

 toc: true
 ---

-As Right Consents Community is a free and Open Source software you can contribute to its development by creating tasks and pull requests in github.
+As Right Consents Community is a **free and Open Source** software you can **contribute** to its development by reporting bugs and/or pull requests in github.

 ## Follow basic contribution rules

-If you are not familiar with open source project contribution, feel free to visit [https://firstcontributions.github.io/] which is a good start.
+If you are not familiar with open source project contribution, feel free to visit [Github guide firstcontribution](https://firstcontributions.github.io/) which is a good start.

 ## Bug Report & new features